nth-chile/gagesalzano2/src/_projects/Varea.md

     />
   </div>

-  <p class="bg">The grid structure was designed to be flexible enough to build an engaging layout with varied types of content: whether it be user-generated or editiorial.</p>
+  <p class="bg-dark">The grid structure was designed to be flexible enough to build an engaging layout with varied types of content: whether it be user-generated or editiorial.</p>
 {{slide['end']}}

 {{slide['startmobile']}}

   <div>
     <img
       class="full-height"